 Stanford has led the Pac-12 in both scoring and rushing defense the past two seasons.
 Its 97 sacks over the past two seasons is five more than any other conference team.
 The Cardinal have held opponents to 20 or fewer points in 20 of their last 25 games, and have not allowed a foe to reach 30 points in their past 21 games.
 Rose Bowl foe Michigan State is the only team with a longer streak (26).

 Mason's defense has a massive inventory -- at least for a college team -- of fronts, stunts and blitzes that makes it difficult for offenses to know what they are getting before the snap.
 The Cardinal's defense is big, athletic and physical at all three levels, but Mason's scheme also takes advantage of the intellect of football recruits who can get into Stanford.
 They simply can handle more information than a collection of players at just about every other FBS school.
-Michigan State's offensive players repeatedly talked about how Stanford's defense thrives on keep opponents off-balance.
+Michigan State's offensive players repeatedly talked about how Stanford's defense thrives on keeping opponents off-balance.

 "They do a great job of trying to confuse the offense," Spartans quarterback Connor Cook said.
 "They do a lot of different fronts and a lot of movements and stuff like that to try and confuse you."

 Seven years ago, Mason was a receivers coach at Ohio.
-Now he's one of the nation's top defensive coordinators in the country.
+Now he's one of the top defensive coordinators in the country.

 The reason he jumped from point A to point B probably has a lot to do with him coaching the same way he played cornerback at Northern Arizona.
 He still sees that 6-4 receiver grinning at him, thinking he's about to grab some extra lunch money.